-In mammals, an individual’s biological sex is determined by the sex chromosomes; females have two X chromosomes, while males have an X and a Y chromosome.
+In mammals, an individual’s biological sex is partly determined by the sex chromosomes; females have two X chromosomes, while males have an X and a Y chromosome.
 Genes on these chromosomes are responsible for sex determination during embryonic development.
-Most noteworthy, is the SRY gene, located on the p arm of the Y chromosome.
+Most noteworthy is the SRY gene, located on the p arm of the Y chromosome.
 In the early human embryo, the precursors of the sex organs are the same in both males and females.
 At approximately week six of embryonic development, the events that set-in motion male-specific gonad formation are initiated by the SRY gene.
-The protein product of SRY gene is an activator for other male-specific genes, while acting as a repressor for female-specific genes.
+The protein product produced by the SRY gene is an activator for other male-specific genes, while acting as a repressor for female-specific genes.
 About two weeks later, embryos begin to take on male or female specific phenotypes.

-Because the X and Y chromosome form a homologous pair during meiosis I, synapsis and crossing over can move the SRY gene to the X chromosome.
+Because the X and Y chromosome form a homologous pair during meiosis I, synapsis and crossing over can move the SRY gene from the Y chromosome to the X chromosome.
 If the SRY gene moves to the X chromosome as the male parent produces gametes, upon fertilization an XX embryo can develop traits that resemble the male phenotype.
 The same can also happen if there is a mutation in the SRY gene so that it no longer produces a functional protein.
 As a result, an XY embryo is unable to begin the key steps necessary for male sex differentiation.
 In both cases, the embryos develop without fully developing a male or female phenotype.
 The resulting condition is called a disorder of sexual development (DSD).
 The overall occurrence of these DSDs is rare; about 1 in 5,500 children is born with ambiguous genitalia at birth.
-Imaging tests, such as an ultrasound, will usually show immature internal reproductive organs that are nonfunctional; therefore, leading to infertility of the individual.
+Imaging tests, such as an ultrasound, will usually show immature internal reproductive organs that are nonfunctional; therefore, leading to infertility.

 Biological Sex Assignment